Planetbiru/MagicObject/tutorial.md

 where song.active = true
 */
 ```

+This way, `$active` will be escaped before being executed by the database.
+You don't need to escape it first.

 ## Upload File

 Uploading lots of files with arrays is difficult for some developers, especially novice developers.
 There is a significant difference between uploading a single file and multiple files.